Dream of:25 January 1982 "Breach"

 Ron's mother walked to the front porch and brought in the pillow which I had been carrying.
 Only it was no longer a pillow, but a sack of potatoes, weighing about five pounds, some clothes, which included my brown corduroy pants, some blue jeans, and a couple pair of rubber boots.
 It seemed as if I might have earlier bought some of the items at a Salvation Army.

 I found a bucket and thought I would put all the stuff in it so I could take it with me.
-I really didn't want to take it, but I didn't think Stevens' mother wanted me to leave it here.
+I really did not want to take it, but I did not think Ron's mother wanted me to leave it here.
 After putting everything into the bucket, I decided to eat some of the potatoes, which were boiled.
-Although I didn't have any butter to put on the potatoes, I did put something on them and began eating them, even though they were all mixed up with the clothes, which even appeared to be dirty.
+Although I did not have any butter to put on the potatoes, I did put something on them and began eating them, even though they were all mixed up with the clothes, which even appeared to be dirty.

-I began talking with Stevens' mother about what Stevens was doing these days and I asked her about a girl whom Stevens used to date.
-I thought Stevens had married the girl, but Stevens' mother told me Stevens had never married her.
-Although the girl was still around, Stevens was now dating someone else.
-Stevens' mother said Stevens had talked to her the day before and had told her he was unsure whether he loved the girl whom he was presently dating.
+I began talking with Ron's mother about what Ron was doing these days and I asked her about a girl whom Ron used to date.
+I thought Ron had married the girl, but Ron's mother told me Ron had never married her.
+Although the girl was still around, Ron was now dating someone else.
+Ron's mother said Ron had talked to her the day before and had told her he was unsure whether he loved the girl whom he was presently dating.

-I noticed a small girl (apparently Stevens' little sister) driving either a car or a small pickup truck.
+I noticed a small girl (apparently Ron's little sister) driving either a car or a small pickup truck.
 With the truck she was pulling or pushing some kind of flat trailer, which was behind the truck.
 I then noticed some Saint Bernard puppies under the trailer.
 The mother of the puppies (obviously not a full blooded Saint Bernard, but a half breed), was anxiously watching.
-When I screamed at Stevens' sister to stop, she stopped and got out.
+When I screamed at Ron's sister to stop, she stopped and got out.
 I explained to her that I was afraid she was going to run over the puppies.
-She showed me the puppies weren't actually under the trailer, but were back behind it and out of danger.
+She showed me that the puppies were not actually under the trailer, but were back behind it and out of danger.

-Stevens finally showed up and he and I walked out back.
-We talked for a while, until he finally asked me about using the word "breach".
-He used the word in a non-legal context and I said, "Yea, you can use it in that sense, but its really a legal term, and its used almost exclusively in legal language."
+Ron finally showed up and he and I walked out back.
+We talked for a while, until he finally asked me about using the word "breach."
+He used the word in a non-legal context and I said, "Yea, you can use it in that sense, but it's really a legal term, and its used almost exclusively in legal language."

 Since he was going out in the country somewhere right by the penitentiary, he said, "Sure."

-As we talked, I learned that he was also going to take Don Mauntell (an acquaintance) with him, and that he needed to first stop by Mauntellís house.
+As we talked, I learned that he was also going to take Don Mauntell (an acquaintance) with him, and that he needed to first stop by Mauntell's house.

 I asked Seeley if he had ever ridden with three people on a motorcycle before and he told me he never had.
 I was quite apprehensive at the prospect.